 Physical Therapy is a Team Effort

 It seems so obvious, but it is the misunderstood reality of physical therapy.
 It is a team effort between the trainer and the patient.
 A patient must be willing to heal.
 They must be willing to accept something they may not be comfortable of.
 These are just a few of the realities of physical therapy with the local Family Physicians.
-Visit Allegheny Medical Integrated Health Services for more on treatment.
-You can also like them on Facebook.
+Visit Wichita Family Medicine Specialists for more on treatment.

 Be the first to like.